LeeMorinUCF/QMB3311S22/demo_06_PP_Ch_08_Lists/README.md

 ## Exercises

+For the following exercises,
+complete the remaining examples in the docstring and write the body of the function.
+Test your function to verify that the function returns the value in the examples.

 ### Exercise 7

-For the following function,
-complete the remaining examples and write the body of the function.
-Test your function to verify that the function returns the value in the examples.

 ```python
 def same_first_last(L: list) -> bool: